stocnet/MoNAn/README.md

 ## Some diagnostics

-Both indicate the extent to which the chain mixes (i.e., whether the thinning was chosen appropriately).
+The following two diagnostics indicate the extent to which the chain mixes (i.e., whether the thinning was chosen appropriately).
 For the autoCorrelationTest, lower values are better.
 Values above 0.5 are very problematic.

 ``` r
 autoCorrelationTest(myDependentVariable, myResDN)